-The French connection dates from 1642, when a group of French Catholics founded the village of Ville Marie as a Christian community on an island where the St. Lawrence meets the Ottawa River.
-The quarter’s oldest street, rue St-Paul, began as a mere path in 1672.
-A stretch of it is pedestrian-only from May through September.
+The French connection dates from 1642, when a group of French Catholics founded the village of Ville-Marie as a Christian community on an island where the St. Lawrence meets the Ottawa River.
+The quarter’s oldest street, Rue Saint-Paul, began as a mere path in 1672.
+A stretch of it is pedestrian-only from late May through mid September.
 The Hotel Nelligan, where I stayed for three nights, fronts this street, which became my point of reference as I explored the old city on foot.

 At certain times of the year you’ll see Holland America and other big passenger ships docked at the pier as Montreal is a turnaround port on New England-Canada cruises from New York and Boston.

 A pile of french fries drenched in gravy and mixed with gooey cheese curds may not sound that appetizing, but I had to try this Quebec specialty (poutine) on my first day in Old Montreal.
-A place called Montreal Poutine, on rue St-Paul, had just what I was looking for.
+A place called Montréal Poutine, on Rue Saint-Paul, had just what I was looking for.
 I added bacon to my poutine.
 You can also order the vegetarian version (just cheese and gravy with fries) or add other ingredients, like chicken, Italian sausage, or mushrooms and onions.
 Or have it with smoked meat, a Montreal specialty that’s similar to pastrami or corned beef.

 Canadian Maple Delights also serves hot waffles with maple syrup.
 Take-home products range from maple mustard and maple sugar candy to maple salad dressing, salt and pepper, coffee and tea.
 A maple museum downstairs has old taps, buckets and other historical artifacts, plus a video on harvesting and processing.

-Walking along rue St-Paul, it’s hard not to stop at every bistro and read the menu (written in French and English).
+Walking along Rue Saint-Paul, it’s hard not to stop at every bistro and read the menu (written in French and English).
 With visions of past trips to Paris in mind, I was tempted by the crepes and croque monsieurs (grilled ham and cheese sandwich).
 Penny-pinchers will want to take note of the table d’hote menus that offer three or four courses for one low price.